Data has taken over the world.

 #6: Conduct personalized outreach

 Persuading candidates to reply to your cold recruiting emails can feel almost impossible.
-However, we’ve found that it’s possible to boost your reply rate to 30% — even for those elusive Data Scientists.
+However, we’ve found that it’s possible to boost your reply rate to 30% — even when hiring Data Science professionals.

 How do you do it?